vikingdata/articles/tools/automation/rundeck/DOING/Rundeck_install.md

 * Click on Jobs
     * Click new job
     * Name it server1
-    * On Wordklow, click on Add A Step
+    * On workflow, click on Add A Step
         * choose command
         * command: echo "I am running on `hostname`, as `whoami` in `pwd`."
 	    * Click Save
 	* Click Nodes
-	    * Click Dispath to Nodes
+	    * Click Dispatch to Nodes
 	    * Click on Node filter : s.*
             * Click Search
             * "server1" should appear under Matched Nodes